SavedowW/rpgProject/README.md

 === 13.03.2021 ===

 Added store menu and changed project cfg so now it keep SDL inside of the project and accesss it with SolutionDir

+=== 14.03.2021 ===

+Added a FPS manager that calculates delay value to keep FPS stable.
+It works strange with high numbers like 144 fps (real FPS is ~160), but okay with 30/60